kauffman77/shellslayer/setup-files/level_05_grep/README.md

 on individual chapters in the `cantos` directory, each of which must be searched on individually.

-Thankfully a once might program know only as ED bestowed a power upon the land to help you before it shrank into obscurity.
+Thankfully a once mighty program know only as ED bestowed a power upon the land to help you before it shrank into obscurity.
 Master the power of GREP to search for the daemon's previous name and you will surely find the daemon's next name.